kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 **Rule #5c: Command line interface (CLI) elements cannot be deprecated in favor of less stable CLI elements**

-Similar to the Rule #3 for APIs, if CLI element is being replaced with the alternative implementation, such as by renaming an existing element, or by switching to use configuration sourced from a file instead of a command line argument, that recommended alternative must be of
+Similar to the Rule #3 for APIs, if an element of a command line interface is being replaced with an alternative implementation, such as by renaming an existing element, or by switching to use configuration sourced from a file instead of a command line argument, that recommended alternative must be of